-When disaster strikes in a Hollywood production, what does a fierce, female-identifying protagonist require to survive?
-Water, food, shelter, transport…and a shaver?
+When When disaster strikes in a Hollywood drama, what does a fierce, female-identifying protagonist require to survive?
+Water, shelter, transport…and a shaver?

 Immersive storytelling is part of what makes films so appealing.
 It’s an accessible escape from everyday life.
-We can insulate ourselves within the intimate confines of someone else’s skin, and steep ourselves in different worlds, with the push of a button.
-To feel immersed, however, a level of authenticity is required, both visually and via the narrative.
+With the push of a button, we can insulate ourselves within the intimate confines of someone else’s skin and steep ourselves in different worlds.
+However, to feel immersed, a level of authenticity is required, both visually and via the narrative.
 We must ‘believe’ the story as it unfolds, no matter how fantastical its underpinnings.

-Actors understand their obligation to authenticity, and many will undergo extensive transformations to capture the ‘truth’ of their character.
-Losing or gaining vast amounts of weight is customary, as well as practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
+Actors understand their obligation to authenticity, and many will undergo extensive transformations to capture the essence of their character.
+Losing or gaining vast amounts of weight is customary, as is practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
 Inexplicably, the effortless process of growing out a small tuft of body hair is not a prerequisite in the pursuit of realism.